Weighted blanket: Safety and efficacy

 Scientists caution that studies on the safety of weighted blankets in healthy adults cannot be generalized to children, and even less so to children with disabilities.
 Weighted blankets may be over 25 lb and, due to this excessive weight, improper use of weighted blankets carries risk of harm to children, having been responsible for at least one child's death.

-In a 2014 study, researchers tried to use weighted blankets to improve the sleep quality of children with autism.
-The study included a "placebo" blanket that contained light plastic beads to mimic the texture of the actual weighted blankets, which were filled with steel beads.
-The researchers measured how long it took children in the study to fall asleep, how often they woke during the night, and how long they slept in total using both reports by parents and activity monitors that the children wore.
-Dr. Paul Gringras, the head of the Children's Sleep Medicine Unit at the Evelina London Children's Hospital, who led the study, noted that the team found nothing to support their use.

-A 2019 book published by Cambridge University Press noted that weighted blankets are increasingly being used to try to aid sleep in children with autism, despite the fact that there continues to be insufficient evidence at present to support this use.

-For safe use, it is generally advised that a Weighted Blanket be approximately 10% of the user's body weight.
-For example, for a 7kg Weighted Blanket, the recommended body weight of the user would be somewhere between 60-80kg.
+Weighted blankets are widely recommended for autistic children by support groups and in online forums.
+A 2013 review found no relevant scientific studies on the topic;

+there was insufficient evidence to support this use as of 2019.

 Care

 Due to size and weight, weighted blankets are often difficult to launder (some are also made of materials that cannot be machine-washed).
 Therefore, many blankets are sold alongside a machine-washable cover.
 Additionally, the blanket's weight may exceed the maximum load allowed by a washing machine, and should always be checked in advance.
 A delicate wash in cold water is generally preferred, as this preserves the properties of the padding material and prevents damage to the weighted pellets/beads.
 In most cases, how often to wash a weighted blanket depends on how the owner uses it.

 Special care should also be exercised when drying a weighted blanket.
 Most manufacturers recommend flat drying the blankets.
 This can be achieved by using a flat surface, laying down a few towels to soak the excess water, and laying the weighted blanket on top to dry.
 Hang drying is discouraged because the weighted blanket may lose its shape and reduce its lifespan.
 Gentle air drying in the machine may be possible, depending on the weighted blanket filling and padding material.
 Plastic and synthetic fabric or padding materials may lose their properties due to excessive air temperature.